SEED-platform/py-seed/README.rst

 Note the clients do not provide per api-call methods, but does provide the standard CRUD methods: get, list, put, post, patch, delete

-The intended use of these clients is to be futher subclassed or wrapped in functions to provide the desired functionality.
+The intended use of these clients is to be further subclassed or wrapped in functions to provide the desired functionality.
 The CRUD methods are provided via mixins so its possible to create a client for example without the ability to delete by subclassing SEEDUserAuthBaseClient, or SEEDOAuthBaseClient, and adding only the mixins that provided the Create, Read and Update capabilities.

 Basic usage for the provided clients is below.